zycalice/domain-adaptation-nlp/README.md

 # domain-adaptation-nlp

 ## Dataset
-Our amazon dataset can be downloaded [here](https://drive.google.com/file/d/1zq_ltCCvozTCrdGReCefkhgZR-ueszda/view?usp=sharing).
+Our amazon dataset (Blitzer et al., 2007) can be downloaded [here](https://drive.google.com/file/d/1zq_ltCCvozTCrdGReCefkhgZR-ueszda/view?usp=sharing).
-Put this file in a folder called "[root]/data/amazon_reviews".
+Put this file in a folder called "data/amazon_reviews".

 This data contains 2000 samples of the four categories in the amazon reviews data:
 * Books